New York intensifies probe into Promontory work for Standard Chartered

-NEW YORK (Reuters) - New York state’s banking regulator has intensified an investigation into Promontory Financial Group, a global consulting firm, over its work for Standard Chartered Plc , according to a person familiar with the matter.
+NEW YORK, July 20 (Reuters) - New York state’s banking regulator has intensified an investigation into Promontory Financial Group, a global consulting firm, over its work for Standard Chartered Plc, according to a person familiar with the matter.

 The probe, conducted by the New York State Department of Financial Services (NYDFS), focuses on a 2011 report to regulators about the British bank’s transactions with Iran and other sanctioned countries, the person said.